The Best Way to Care For & Clean Orthodontic Retainers

 - Sometimes soldered attachments are necessary to hold your retainers and your teeth in the right place.
 Persulfate based cleansers are notorious for corroding solder joints on orthodontic retainers.
 To avoid corroding your retainer with daily cleaning it is best to use a non-persulfate retainer cleanser like DentaSoak, since it’s cleaning action is based on benzoic acid instead.
 Just mix up a solution of DentaSoak in a Retainer bath to last you the whole week, and follow the directions for use.

 - For everyone curious about the ingredients in DentaSoak here is the best information I could find (though they might have tweaked the formula a bit):

 Sodium benzoate, citric acid, disodium phospate, glycerin, water, FD and C blue No. 1, FD and C yellow No. 5, sodium saccharin, and flavoring.

 Essix, Vivera, Clear Aligners, & Clear Plastic Retainers

-> - The sodium hypochlorite in bleach removes stains and kills bacteria better than any of the cleansing tablets you can buy.
-Since there are no metal parts to worry about corroding with clear retainers like Essix and Vivera, bleach is the best way to clean these type of retainers.
-If you buy a denture/retainer bath, it make it easy to mix up some diluted bleach for the week and let you retainers soak each night while you are brushing your teeth and getting ready for bed.
+- The sodium hypochlorite in bleach removes stains and kills bacteria better than any of the cleansing tablets you can buy.
+Since there are no metal parts to worry about corroding with clear retainers like Essix and Vivera, bleach is the best way to clean these types of retainers.
+If you buy a denture/retainer bath, it makes it easy to mix up some diluted bleach for the week.
+Let your retainers soak each night while you are brushing your teeth and getting ready for bed.

-> Mouthguards & Nightguards
+Mouthguards & Nightguards